 We’ve seen many films about life.
 Still, there’s a lot to be explored yet because of many different perspectives of people.
 Dear Zindagi is one such take on life by Gauri Shinde.

 Dear Zindagi could’ve ended up as an amazing film if not for the partly clumsy writing in first half and few pace issues in the second half.
 This is a conversational film just like that of an Imtiaz Ali’s where the conversations between characters play a major role in taking the narrative forward and making us believe and invest our time in them.
-Lines like “Why we choose a difficult path even when an easier path is available?”, “Don’t let the past blackmail the present and ruin a beautiful future” and “How do u express love, when all your life, you’re told not to express the emotion you’re feeling – hate, anger, sorrow?” worked like magic for me.
+Lines like “Why we choose a difficult path even when an easier path is available?”, “Don’t let the past blackmail the present and ruin a beautiful future” and “How do you express love, when all your life, you’re told not to express the emotion you’re feeling – hate, anger, sorrow?” worked like magic for me.
 But, at the same time there are few lines which felt synthetic.
-What Gauri gets absolutely right is the characterization of Kaira and the casting.
+What Gauri gets absolutely right is the characterisation of Kaira and the casting.

 Kaira is complicated, irrational, depressed, stubborn and a mess.
 It always feels good to see independent, non-stereotypical women characters.
 Though we don’t get instantly convinced with her problems given her charming life in Mumbai with not much professional difficulties, it’s Alia who brings Kaira to life just as what Sridevi did in English Vinglish, Gauri’s debut film.
 Alia is the heart of Dear Zindagi.
 Though Shahrukh is irresistibly charming giving the life lessons, you can never get your eyes off her.
 Generally, in difficult scenes, actors tend to push themselves a bit to get that emotion right.
 But, even in some of the most difficult scenes, you can see Alia ease through beautifully and naturally without much effort.
 When she confronts her family and breaks down talking about them and her childhood, I’m sure you’ll get emotional.
 It reminded me of her performance in Highway’s climax.